geraldstanje/coding_assigment/README.md

 1. read the keywords (bag of words) from a file
 2. read the keywords (bag of words) via command line argument

-After the trie is built, the output vector is allocated.
+After the trie is built, the output vector is allocated within keyword_matcher::load_bag_of_words.

 The function keyword_matcher::match_keywords would take a url string and return a vector with the size of the bag of words, storing one's and zero's only.
 A one at index x means the a keyword within the bag of words was found.